Sukrut11/Everlytics-Internship-Test/README.md

     I got 97 % accuracy from RandomForest Classifier model on test data.

     I got 98 % accuracy from Decision Tree Classifier model on test data.

+9. From the test results, I can conclude that Decision Tree Classifiers provides the highest accuracy on new and unseen data.